tdt/rdf2html/README.md

 a javascript library to visualize an array of RDF triples into an HTML page

-Current stage: `planning - not functional`
+Current stage: `planning - alpha version`

 ## Usage